-A couple in their thirties with a young child wanted to leave their Parisian 2-bedroom flat for a family apartment in Boulogne-Billancourt.
-The Home Select property hunter found a 3-bedroom flat of 62 sqm with a balcony in the Silly-Gallieni neighborhood, negotiated at 549,000 euros against 579,000 euros listed, a saving of 30,000 euros.
+A couple in their thirties with a young child wanted to leave their Parisian 2-room flat for a family apartment in Boulogne-Billancourt.
+The Home Select property hunter found a 3-room flat of 62 sqm with a balcony in the Silly-Gallieni neighbourhood, negotiated at 549,000 euros against 579,000 euros listed, a saving of 30,000 euros.

 Mission summary